ashleyhahn-BIA/RealWorld_Data_Portfolio/Project-1/README.md

 ## 📊 Key Insights

 ### ✅ June Promo Bundle Findings

 - **Margin range:** 10% to 83%, with most SKUs remaining profitable despite giveaways.
+This confirms that even with aggressive promo pricing, margins held strong — a sign of smart bundle structure and strong cost control.
 - **Low-margin outlier:** *6ct gummies* — intentionally low margin to attract new customers.
+This bundle likely serves as a strategic entry product to drive acquisition and encourage trial.
-- **Data gaps:** 3 new SKUs missing key data (no reviews or revenue tracked yet), likely due to recent launch.
+- **Data gaps:** 3 new SKUs missing key data (no reviews or tracked revenue yet), likely due to recent launch.
+These should be monitored closely to determine if they gain traction or need further optimization.

 <table>
   <tr>
     <td><img src="1_2.PNG" width="100%"></td>